Teenage pregnancy: your feelings as a parent

 Encouraging your child to get support through the school’s wellbeing team is also a good idea.

-Teenage pregnancy care and birth choices
+Teenage girls, pregnancy care and birth choices

-Step 1: see your general practitioner (GP)
+Step 1: see your GP

 A GP can also give your daughter options for antenatal care and birth.